 A side product of the alfalfa seed industry was honey; the blossoming alfalfa fields produced honey by the car load.
 There were both big and little bee outfits and our honey, because of its quality, became famous from coast to coast.
 It too was a ready source of money that helped Roosevelt grow.

 Roosevelt City is Still Going Strong

 What we have written will seem to some like old, old history, but it isn't.
 Roosevelt is a very young town; one of the newest in the state.
 We are now a thriving, modern community.
 We have one of the best Medical facilities in Rural Utah, Utah State University has a branch campus here.
 We have a Technology Center with one of the finest nursing programs in the State.
 Roosevelt is host to one of the finest 18 hole golf courses.
-We have two co-operatives located in Roosevelt one being Moon Lake Electric and the other Uintah Basin Telephone, which employee many of out citizens.
+We have two co-operatives located in Roosevelt one being Moon Lake Electric and the other Strata Networks, which employs many of our citizens.
 We have come a long, long way in the time we've had.
 We have the oil fields and many other resources.
 They have always been here, but are just now being developed.
 Roosevelt's tomorrow looks as bright as our stars of night in our clear blue sky.